Unisex frames and glasses: Unique eyeglass frames for men and women

 These two unisex frames from the new Carrera Maverick collection have a classic P3 shape that looks good on both men's and women's faces.

 Falling into this category are glasses worn specifically for computer use, driving, sports, reading and other special purposes.

 What often makes an spectacle frame fit the specialty eyewear bill is the lens (for example, impact-resistant polycarbonate lenses for sports, or glass lenses for better optics while driving), but the design of the frame also is important to give you a comfortable field of view for specific tasks.

 And remember, just as you wear different clothes and shoes for different situations and activities, you will look your best if you have more than one pair (and style) of spectacles for different times.

-When selecting frames, open your mind to possibilities by trying on unisex frames and well as gender-specific eyewear styles.
+When selecting frames, open your mind to possibilities by trying on unisex frames as well as gender-specific eyewear styles.